comorris/sros-evpn-mpls/README.md

 Navigate to the directory for this lab:

 ```
-cd evpn-mpls
+cd sros-evpn-mpls
 ```

-Ensure vSIM license is copied.
+Ensure a vSIM license is copied into the root of the folder

 Modify the Topology file:

 First modify the topology file to give it a unique name.
 Since multiple copies of this lab will be hosted on the same host machine, each topologyanem must be unique, otherwise we will run into conflicts.

-Change the 'name' field from evpn-mpls to evpn-mpls-pod1 for example using your preferred text editor (vi, nano, etc..)
+Change the 'name' field from evpn-mpls to evpn-mpls-p1 for example using your preferred text editor (vi, nano, etc..)

 Deploy the lab:
 ```